Intrinsically triple-linked graphs in RP^3: Graphs with linking number 1 in

 \section{Graphs with linking number $\geq$ 1 in $\mathbb{R}P^3$}

-In $\mathbb{R}P^3$, there are intrinsically linked graphs for which there exists an embedding in which every pair of disjoint cycles has linking number less than 1.
-Work has been done in $\mathbb{R}^3$ to find graphs containing disjoint cycles with large linking number in every spatial embedding.
+In $\mathbb{R}P^3$, there are intrinsically linked graphs for which there exists an embedding in which every pair of disjoint cycles has linking number less than 1, as a pair of linked cycles may have only one crossing.
+Work has been done \cite{F} in $\mathbb{R}^3$ to find graphs containing disjoint cycles with large linking number in every spatial embedding.
 Using the fact that $K_{10}$ is triple-linked in $\mathbb{R}^3$, Flapan \cite{F} showed that every spatial embedding of $K_{10}$ contains a two-component link $L\cup J$ such that, for some orientation, $lk(L, J) \geq 2.$ A similar argument using Theorem 8 yields the following proposition.

 \begin{prop} {\it Every projective embedding of $K_{10}$ contains a two-component link $L\cup J$ such that, for some orientation, $lk(L, J) \geq 1.$} \end{prop}